 (2) A consent under subsection (1) may be given subject to such conditions, if any, as the Minister thinks fit and specifies in the instrument of consent.

 36A.
-Work practices
+Manner of operating pipelines

 A licensee shall operate the pipeline specified in the licence of which he is the registered holder in a proper and workmanlike manner.